falcore3000/darknet/README.md

 Design Goals:
 - Open Access Wifi mesh networks
-- resistant to latency, high packet loss and low reliability connections
 - coin incentives for provisioning bandwidth, storage and backhaul
 - Designed to bridge last mile between the network backbone and home
+- resistant to latency, high packet loss and low reliability connections
-- runs on Rasberry Pi and Ubibuity Hardware
+- runs on Rasberry Pi and Ubiquity Hardware
 - "zeroconf".
 Plug in and runs, no configuration
 - difficult to detect and throttle